Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Introduction

-Our methods for constructing the groups of Proposition~\ref{prop:main_construction} extend as follows. \begin{prop}[Topological Horrocks addition for rank $3$ bundles] Fix a complex rank $2$ topological bundle $V_0$ on $\CP^5$.
-Let $\G_{V_0}$ denote the set of topological equivalence classes of complex rank $3$ topological bundles on $\CP^5$ with the same first and second Chern class as $V_0$. \begin{enumerate} \item[(i)] $\G_{V_0}$ carries an abelian group structure, via an explicit construction on classifying spaces; \item[(ii)] The identity is $V_0 \oplus \underline{\C};$ and \item[(iii)] The third Chern class defines a homomorphism $c_3\: {\G}_{V_0} \to H^6(\CP^5;\Z).$ \end{enumerate} \end{prop} \begin{rmk} The underlying set of $\G_{V_0}$ depends only on a choice of first and second Chern class.
-However, we cannot define a group relative to an arbitrary choice of integers $c_1,c_2$ without a rank $2$ bundle with these Chern classes. \end{rmk}
+The groups of \Cref{prop:main_construction} generalize as follows. \begin{thm}[Topological Horrocks addition for rank $3$ bundles] Fix a complex rank $2$ topological bundle $V_0$ on $\CP^5$.
+Let $\G_{V_0}$ denote the set of topological equivalence classes of complex rank $3$ topological bundles on $\CP^5$ with the same first and second Chern class as $V_0$. \begin{enumerate} \item[(i)] $\G_{V_0}$ carries an abelian group structure, via an explicit construction on classifying spaces; \item[(ii)] The identity is $V_0 \oplus \underline{\C};$ and \item[(iii)] The third Chern class defines a homomorphism $c_3\: {\G}_{V_0} \to H^6(\CP^5;\Z).$ \end{enumerate} \end{thm} \begin{rmk} The underlying set of $\G_{V_0}$ depends only on a choice of first and second Chern class of $V_0$.
+However, we need an auxiliary rank $2$ bundle to define the group operation. \end{rmk}